Wade008/T3A1---Workbook/WadeDoolan_T3A1.md

 *A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?*

+The project team members would require a combination of technical (hard) skills and interpersonal (soft) skills.
+These are discussed in more detail below:

+### Technical skills

+- Front end technologies including HTML5, CSS, JavaScript and additional libraries like React.js, JQuery and SASS.
+- Knowledge of at least one server side language like Python, Ruby or JavaScript (if using Node.js).
+- Knowledge and skills relating several of database management systems like MongoDB or PostgreSQL.
+The ability to query data is also a must.
+For example using SQL.
+- Design skills

+(Guru99, 2020a)

 <hr>